intel-retail/automated-vending/docs_src/automated-checkout-services/device_services.md

 #### `PUT`: `http://localhost:48100/api/v1/device/name/Inference-MQTT-device/command/inferenceDoorStatus`

-The `PUT` call to the EdgeX MQTT device service's `inferenceDoorStatus` command will cause the inference mock to consume the message, and if the JSON `PUT` key `inferenceDoorStatus` has the string value `"true"`, an inference attempt will begin.
-The mock will subsequently respond with a message containing the inventory delta (aka SKU delta).
+The `PUT` call to the EdgeX MQTT device service's `inferenceDoorStatus` command will cause the cv inference service to consume the message, and if the JSON `PUT` key `inferenceDoorStatus` has the string value `"true"`, an inference attempt will begin.
+The service will subsequently respond with a message containing the inventory delta (aka SKU delta).

 Simple usage example: